The Paramount Importance of Media

 End of Chimpanzee Experimentation

-The campaign to end chimpanzee experimentation took decades, and was joined by multiple animal protection groups and individuals, most importantly Jane Goodall.
+The campaign to end chimpanzee experimentation took decades, and was joined by multiple animal protection groups and individuals.
+The inimitable Jane Goodall spearheaded the effort.
 Bankrupting the world’s largest chimp lab, which housed approximately half of the U.S. population, and had been funded with tens of millions of dollars from the NIH, was the first big domino to fall.

 Landmark Criminal Cruelty Charges against Charles River Laboratories